 Where do you start?

-Frame – Planning what you’re going to say
+Planning what you’re going to say with know your audience

 Many presenters craft their presentation under the common misconception that the presentation is all about them.

-That means actually trying to imagine for yourself what it would be like to be them for a day.
+Planning what you’re going starts with understanding for yourself what it would be like to your audience for a day.

-Some presenters make the mistake of segmenting their audience with the aim of crafting and delivering their presentation focused exclusively on the decision makers in the room or those holding the power or influence.
+Don’t focus exclusively on the decision makers in the room or those holding the power or influence

 – If you know the names of some of your audience find out as much as you can about them through social media.
 Read their LinkedIn profiles, twitter feeds and Facebook updates.